brayshi/HydraHarpSensor/README.md

 ## HydraHarpSensor
-Developed using Python 3.9.7 and Matplotlib 3.4.3 to produce a live plot trace for usage with a HydraHarp 400.
+Developed using Python 3.9.7 and Matplotlib 3.4.3 to produce a live plot trace for monitoring photon counts with the HydraHarp 400.
 When started with in the command line, a graph with 100 ms photon bins on the y-axis and time [s] on the x-axis will start producing values on the graph

 ## USAGE